This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Perhaps ‘carrot candy’ would be a better name for these maple bacon carrots, done up right using the Char-Broil Big Easy.
 Who knew that carrots could be so addictingly good?
-Slightly sweet, slightly smoky with a little crispy bacon, these treats disappeared in no time.
+Slightly sweet, slightly smoky with a little crispy bacon, these maple bacon carrots on the Char-Broil Big Easy disappeared in no time.
 Fortunately you can fit up to two bunk bed baskets into a Big Easy so you can actually make a pretty good sized batch at once.
 You’ll want to make as many as you can.

 I used baby carrots, but you can also use full-sized carrots.
 Try to pick ones that are all roughly the same size or your cook times will vary.
 That’s why I went with the baby version.
 They’re all roughly the same size so they all got done at the same time.